diadata-org/decentral-feeder/README.md

      - `CHAIN_ID`: set the chain ID value
      - `PRIVATE_KEY`: Your private key for the deployment.
      - `DEPLOYED_CONTRACT`: The contract address.
 Initially, leave this empty during the first deployment to retrieve the deployed contract.
+     >
+     > **NOTE:**  The following pushgateway vars are **mandatory** for official DIA node operators.
+If you're an official operator, please reach out to the team to get these credentials.
+For developers testing the system, these credentials are **optional** and can be skipped.
+     >
      - `PUSHGATEWAY_URL`: The Pushgateway endpoint used for pushing metrics to Prometheus.
      - `PUSHGATEWAY_USER`:  to allow decentralized-feeder authenticate towards the monitoring server.
-Reach out to the team to get hold of these credentials, info [at] diadata.org
      - `PUSHGATEWAY_PASSWORD`: to allow decentralized-feeder authenticate towards the monitoring server.
-Reach out to the team to get hold of these credentials,  info [at] diadata.org.

      For additional environment variable configurations, refer to [Adding Exchange Pairs](https://github.com/diadata-org/decentral-feeder/wiki/Adding-exchange-pairs) and [Watchdog environment variables](https://github.com/diadata-org/decentral-feeder/wiki/Enabling-watchdogs)